Huffy’s Airport Windsocks Give Directions to Pilots WorldWide

 Mike and his dad are longtime pilots.
 They own two planes, a Piper Cherokee 6 and a 1953 Super Cub.
 Karen’s father, John Rustemeyer, also had a passion for aviation.
 He served in WWII as a belly gunner and photographer, flying 36 bomber missions in the Pacific.

 When the need came about for a company name it didn’t take much thought to call it “Huffy’s Airport Windsocks.
 Huffy was always a nickname for Gary and after that, Mike and his kids were also nicknamed Huffy’s.

 So what makes Huffy’s windsocks stand up and above others on the market?

-“We use all American made materials, the bright orange nylon fabric coated in urethane is made just specifically for us,” explained Mike.
-We do a lot of different things such as triple-stitch, we band at both ends and use brass grommets with drain holes.
+“We use all American-made materials, the bright orange nylon fabric coated in urethane is made just specifically for us,” explained Mike.
+We do a lot of different things such as triple-stitch, band at both ends, and use brass grommets with drain holes.
 So here’s the lifespan of an average windsock.
-Typically it will fade out and the wind will rip out the tail end of it and shred back out to the mouth very fast.
+Typically it will fade out and the wind will rip out the tail end of it and shred it back out to the mouth very fast.
 A polyester and UV inhibitor coating further the life of the windsock.”

 Windsocks vary in size from 4-inch diameter x 15 inches at the mouth to 36-inch diameter x 144 inches.
 Maintenance-free brackets are made of steel and powder-coated.
 Thirteen-inch and 18-inch brackets have bushings for quiet, smooth movement.
 Custom size windsocks can also be ordered.